-IMPORTANT: The diode should be installed as close to the doorbell as possible.
-The best scenario (if possible) is directly across the doorbell terminals.
-The diode can also be spliced in parallel (similar to what is shown in image two), connecting it to the positive (+) and negative (-) doorbell wires using dolphin connectors, and then crimp the wires.
+IMPORTANT: The diode MUST be installed as close to the lock as possible.
+The best scenario (where possible) is directly across the screw terminals on the lock (as shown in the first image).
+Another option is to splice the diode in parallel (shown in image two), connecting it to the positive (+) and negative (-) strike wires using dolphin connectors, and crimp the wires.

 Installing the diode backward for a strike can cause the Cloud Node or the io door controller to reboot.
 A damaged or blown (dead) diode can act as if there is no diode, installed backward, or show incorrect data in the logs such as a card scan when the strike returns to the default state.